 Like most women I feel the overwhelming pressure to appear beautiful at all times.
 I have spent years actively hiding my acne from other people, either by using makeup or avoiding going out in public.
-What started as just hiding my skin from co-workers, friends and family; rapidly turned into not even being able to answer the door to the postman without makeup on.
+What started as just hiding my skin from co-workers, friends and family; rapidly turned into not even being able to answer the front door without makeup on.

 It sounds stupid I know… but the anxiety I felt over my skin controlled every decision I made.